Best Base Layers for Skiing

 Good base layers are made up of wool or synthetic material that helps to draw moisture away from your body during skiing so it can evaporate.
 Moisture-wicking is very important for skiers (or any athlete, for that matter) because the loss of heat can increase by 5x when a wet garment is against your skin.
 It is important that any base layer fits snugly against your skin but doesn’t make you feel constricted or that it’s too tight.
 The reason why you need the layers snug is if your base layers are too lose, they will develops pockets of moist air, and you’ll feel cold.

-Here are the best base layers you can buy for your nordic or downhill skiing, based on our survey of the market.
+In our experience, here are the best base layers you can buy for your nordic or downhill skiing (or running, cycling, etc. in cooler weather), based on our understanding of the market.

 Everyone has one base layer that they reach for again and again, and for us, this is the one.
 It’s safe to say that with the introduction of SmartWool in 1994, the base layer industry was revolutionized and they are known worldwide for their exceptional Merino wool clothing products.
 With 20 years of manufacturing experience you can easily count on their products and they will never let you down.
 Another quality that separates SmartWool from its competitors is that their products snug perfectly without feeling like a tight fit.
 This base layer is a one-time investment and will last you more than five years.
 The NTS Mid 250 gets rave reviews from users, with its heavy construction and shoulder pads that prevent the need for as much stitching.
 We love that it is warm enough to serve as your only base layer in many settings.
 If you only buy one base layer, consider making it this one.